aaronbloomfield/pdr/labs/lab06/index.md

 Programmers often have a need to do these sorts of things.
 For example, a script that we wrote takes all the submissions made to the submission server, compiles and executes them, and saves the execution output to various files.
 This allows the compilation and execution to be automated, and saves the graders a lot of time.

-The *shell* is the command-line interface that you use when you are interactively using Unix (i.e. the Linux command line).
+The *shell* is the command-line interface that you use in the terminal.
 There are many shells out there, some of the more popular being bash, zsh, and csh.
 Bash is the standard shell that the vast majority of shell scripts are written in, and is the shell we'll be using for this tutorial.

-The original Unix shell was written by Stephen Bourne and released 1978.
+The original Unix shell was written by Stephen Bourne and released in 1978.
 It was just called 'sh', which is short for 'shell'.
 In 1987, Brian Fox updated the shell, and decided to name it 'Bourne-again shell', a play on the original author's name.
 Hence the name of 'bash'.

 A *shell script*, then, is a series of commands for the shell to execute.
 Shell scripts started off as just a way to have a series of simple commands in one place.
 Over time, additional functionality was added to these scripts, mostly the things we are used to in programming languages, such as variables and control structures (`for` and `while` loops, `if` and `case` conditionals, etc.).
 Today, shell scripts are a very powerful programming language that one can use to do many things.